-Allowances shall be determined by the Children's Services Award 2010 and the Social, Community, Home Care and Disability Services Industry Award 2010 save for the following:
+Allowances shall be determined by the Children's Services Award 2010and the Social, Community, Home Care and Disability Services Industry Award 2010-save for the following:

-- 4.4.1 Professional Development - (a) Subject to the operational requirements of the organisation, permanent employees will be given opportunity to attend in-service training without loss of pay. - (b) As a further encouragement for the professional development of staff, upon application to Management, staff may be reimbursed for course fees over \$400.
-Such reimbursement shall be conditional upon: - The course being an approved early childhood education related study; - The successful completion of such a course; and - The approval, considered individually and on the merits of the case, of Management.
+- 4.4.1 Professional Development - (a) Subject to the operational requirements of the Centreorganisation, permanent employees will be given opportunity to attend in-service training without loss of pay. - (b) As a further encouragement for the professional development of staff.of the Centre, upon application to Management the Board of Directors staff may be reimbursed for course fees over \$400.
+Such reimbursement shall be conditional upon: - The course being an approved early childhood education-care related study; - The successful completion of such a course; and - The approval, considered individually and on the merits of the case, of Management the Board of Directors.

-Each approval will last for a 12 month period; should the course of study be for a duration greater than 12 months, multiple applications must be made for consideration by Management.
+Each approval will last for a 12 month period; should the course of study be for a duration greater than 12 months, multiple applications must be made for consideration by the Board of DirectorsManagement.

-For professional development where the total fee is less than \$400, approval is at the discretion of Management.
+For professional development where the total fee is less than \$400, approval is at the discretion of Managementthe director.

-(c) Each financial year for the life of this Agreement, the organisation will conduct a Staff Development Day.
+(c) Each calendar-financial year for the life of this Agreement, the Centre-organisation will conduct a Staff Development Day.